If you are thinking about coming to NYC, but are wondering “Is New York safe?”

 As local tour guides who live and work throughout New York City, we can say with first-hand knowledge, that yes, the city is safe to visit.

-We lead thousands of people each day on our tours and rarely do we have a guest who has had any serious issues with crime, other than rare pickpocketing or tourist scam (which we go over below).
+We lead thousands of people each day on our tours and hardly ever have our guests encounter any serious crime issues, other than the rare pickpocketing or tourist scam (which we go over below).

 Think about it.
 Roughly 65 million people visit NYC each year.
 This number alone should tell you something.